 Certain statements in this MD&A contain forward-looking information within the meaning of applicable securities laws in Canada ("forward-looking information").
 The words "anticipates", "believes", "budgets", "could", "estimates", "expects", "forecasts", "intends", "may", "might", "plans", "projects", "schedule", "should", "will", "would" and similar expressions are often intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
+Any capitalized terms in this Forward-Looking Statement section that are not otherwise defined in this section are as defined in this MD&A.

-The forward-looking information in this MD&A includes, but is not limited to, the expectation that the British Columbia Utilities Commission will issue its decision with respect to FEI and FBC's Rate Framework application in mid-2025; statements regarding the Corporation's expected level of capital expenditures, including forecasted project costs, and its expectations to finance those capital expenditures through credit facilities, equity injections from FHI and debenture issuances; the Corporation's estimated contractual obligations; expected expenditures as rate base additions resulting from the Corporation's DSM Expenditures Plan including the timing of such expenditures; and the expectation that the British Columbia Utility Commission's decision with respect to FEI's proposed amendments to its RNG Program, in combination with the announced changes to provincial biomethane legislation, will minimize any potential future carbon tax liability on unsold biomethane inventory.
+The forward-looking information in this MD&A includes, but is not limited to, the expectation that the British Columbia Utilities Commission will issue its decision with respect to FEI and FBC's Rate Framework application in mid-2025; statements regarding the Corporation's expected level of capital expenditures, including forecasted project costs, and its expectations to finance those capital expenditures through credit facilities, equity injections from FHI and debenture issuances; the Corporation's estimated contractual obligations; expected expenditures as rate base additions resulting from the Corporation's DSM Expenditures Plan including the timing of such expenditures; the expectation that the British Columbia Utility Commission's decision with respect to FEI's proposed amendments to its RNG Program, in combination with the announced changes to provincial biomethane legislation, will minimize any potential future carbon tax liability on unsold biomethane inventory; the expectation that any applicable Accounting Standards Updates issued by the Financial Accounting Standards Board that are not mentioned in this MD&A will not have a material impact on the disclosure to the Corporation's consolidated financial statements; and the expectation that the EIFEL Proposals will not have a material impact on the Corporation's financial results.